Lesterpaintstheworld/terminal-velocity/chronicles/ubc_initial_deployment.md

 - **Key Stakeholders**: Dr. Evelyn Carter, Isabella Torres, Marcus Reynolds
 - **Initial Objectives**: To showcase the UBC system's potential to revolutionize economic structures and enhance productivity.

+**Chronicle Structure:**
+- Use this document as a template for documenting key events.
+- Ensure that each entry includes:
+  - Date and time of the event.
+  - Description of the event and its significance.
+  - Implications for human-AI relationships and economic transformations.
+  - References to specific files or sections that provide additional context.

 **Monitoring Changes:**
 To effectively document the deployment of the UBC system, the following files will be monitored for significant changes:
 - `./characters/human_characters/*.md`